Research Design

 Critical analysis of the use of social media as a marketing strategy: a case study of Burger King UK Social media

 Causal research design, on the other hand, is conducted to study cause-and-effect relationships.
-Table 3 below illustrates some examples for studies with causal research design.
+The table below illustrates some examples for studies with causal research design.

 Research title Cause Effect